Samuel H. Pond

 - Pennsylvania Workers’ Compensation Advisory Board

 - Panel Attorney for the Injured Workers of PA

-Samuel H. Pond has concentrated his practice in the area of workers' compensation litigation since his graduation from Temple University School of Law in 1984.
-He is a founding and managing partner of Pond Lehocky Stern Giordano.
+Samuel H. Pond has concentrated his practice on workers’ compensation litigation since graduating from Temple University School of Law in 1984.
+He is a founding and managing partner of Pond Lehocky, the largest workers’ compensation firm in Pennsylvania.
 Mr. Pond’s advocacy for his clients has resulted in some of the largest settlements in Pennsylvania and the nation.

 A former president of the Philadelphia Trial Lawyers Association, Mr. Pond served for six years as treasurer of that organization’s Committee for a Better Tomorrow.
 He also is president of Union Services Access, a legal consulting services network for unions and their members.